 Feature your best content on your homepage or in sponsored ads.
 Many companies are publishing more ebooks and white papers and are promoting them as ads across various publishers.
 The most common display ads seen recently are below:

-How do you measure a white paper's ROI?
-Share your thought with us in the comments section below.
 Additional ReadingSocialmouths: How To Use White Papers In Your Content Marketing StrategyWhite Paper Source: Seven Reasons You Should Launch White Papers Like ProductsePower Marketing: How Google Analytics Will Help You Improve Online Results

 Powered by Scripted.com

 Photo credit: LendingMemo